 If your team is not sure where to start, narrowing down the list of potential auction items can seem a bit overwhelming.
 These are some of our favorites:

+Travel packages.
 A travel package is likely one of the most popular auction items of all time.
-That’s because most everyone loves the opportunity to get out of town, and by bidding at a charity auction, it leans into an individual’s philanthropic side as well.
 Be sure to include a fully-paid stay at a nice hotel or vacation home rental, along with transportation to get there, and perhaps a few activities to fill the time.

 For more examples of top auction items that sell, be sure to check out our more comprehensive guide.